-The start-up founders of Toposens from Munich are developing 3D ultrasound sensors to give machines and homes the power of echolocation.
+The start-up founders of MEYSENS (formerly known as Toposens) from Munich are developing 3D ultrasound sensors to give machines and homes the power of echolocation.
 This technology will also be important for autonomous driving.

 Something unusual is underway in a back-courtyard office in Munich.
-While Rinaldo Persichini alternates between holding up two plastic bottles and a section of drainpipe or placing them on the ground, Alexander Rudoy stands in front of a laptop and tracks the movements on screen.
+Alexander Rudoy stands in front of a laptop and tracks the movements on screen.
 A shiny green coordinate system can be viewed against a black background, recalling geometry classes at school: three axes open up a three-dimensional space.
 Three objects move inside, appearing as green spots of different sizes.

-This process playing out on German start-up Toposens’ premises is intended to grant “vision” to machines, buildings and robots.
+This process playing out on German start-up MEYSENS premises is intended to grant “vision” to machines, buildings and robots.
 The two entrepreneurs are testing how well hardware and software can collaborate.
 “You can imagine the screen as a car’s field of vision, the two bottles as other cars on the road and the pipe as a person at the edge of the roadway,” explains the system’s inventor, Alexander Rudoy.
 The technology behind this is located in a box about the size of two small smartphones, one on top of the other.
 Since then, development has been going on.
-In June 20108, a much smaller version of the product – a lightweigh of about 20 grammes in the size of a box of matches – has come on the market.
-It can now also be delivered in large quantities.
+In June 2018, the sensor came onto the market much smaller - weighing about 20 grams and the size of a matchbox - and could also be supplied in larger quantities.

 Like echolocation among bats

-Compared with existing, one-dimensional ultrasound sensors, Toposens’ innovative sensor system has a significant advantage: it analyses the environment in three dimensions.
-“For instance, conventional parking assistance systems in cars only record one-dimensional data, making precise manoeuvring difficult in tight parking spaces,” Bahnemann says.
-The new development also offers benefits beyond those of camera and laser technologies, he adds: “Darkness, fog, wind and sun do not interrupt the ultrasound, whereas the weather heavily affects cameras and lasers.”
-In addition, the Toposens technology does not collect any personal data, an important consideration in terms of privacy and data protection.
+Compared with existing, one-dimensional ultrasound sensors, MEYSENS’ innovative sensor system has a significant advantage: it analyses the environment in three dimensions.
+In addition, the MEYSENS technology does not collect any personal data, an important consideration in terms of privacy and data protection.
 Instead, anonymous movement data is recorded.

-The offices at Munich-based start-up Toposens can get pretty lively.
+The offices at Munich-based start-up MEYSENS can get pretty lively.
 Staff here get to think, tinker with tools, debate and have fun.

 Dream of robotic fish leads to business idea